andreydolyaa/food-app-ui/README.md

 will be notified with an email with all the order details.
 ## Features - Restaurant Owner
 A restaurant owner can register as a restaurant owner to be able to create he restaurant.
-At the restaurant creation page the owner can set all the data about the restaurant inclding - adress, phone, location, openinig hours, restaurant images, restaurnt's features and a menu with all the items he wishes.
+At the restaurant creation page the owner can set all the data about the restaurant including - adress, phone, location, openinig hours, restaurant images, restaurnt's features and a menu with all the items he wishes.
 A menu item includes - Name, description, image, amount (grams) and price.
 After all the data is ready the owner can publish the restaurant, and it will be available for all the users visiting the website.